DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 ## Submit, view and void declarations

-Providers must submit declarations in line with ECF contractual [schedules and milestone dates](/api-reference/ecf/schedules-and-milestone-dates).
+Providers must submit declarations in line with contractual [schedules and milestone dates](/api-reference/ecf/schedules-and-milestone-dates).

 These declarations will trigger payment from DfE to providers.